 Chinatown is cheap in comparison to the rest of Singapore and as such recommended buying any gifts you might want to bring back home here.

-Checkout Singapore Zoo
+Explore Singapore Zoo

-You can see Zebras, Cheetahs, Polar Bears, White Tigers, Cobras, African Penguins, Wolverine, Monkeys and many other animals.
+You can see Zebras, Cheetahs, Polar Bears, White Tigers, Cobras, African Penguins, Wolverine, Monkeys, and many other animals.

 - Jurong Birds Park – 5000 birds across 400 species, it is one of the largest free-flying aviaries in the world.

-- Night Safari – see over 1000 animals in their naturalistic night-time habitats.
+- Night Safari – See over 1000 animals in their naturalistic night-time habitats.

-- River Safari – one of the world’s largest collections of freshwater fauna, more than 6000 animals including 40 threatened species.
+- River Safari – One of the world’s largest collections of freshwater fauna, more than 6000 animals including 40 threatened species.

 You can do all of them if you have time, or you can choose the ones that look more interesting for you.